 There may also be other individuals that could potentially file a wrongful death claim.
 If your relative died in an avoidable motorcycle accident due to the negligent actions of another road user, our firm can help you find out whether you may qualify to file a wrongful death lawsuit and potentially recover damages.

 Compensation Available In a Wrongful Death Claim

 However, family members do have the option to sue for wrongful death in a motorcycle accident claim.
-If another driver’s carelessness or recklessness caused the untimely death of your loved one, you could potentially pursue compensation for damages such as:
+If another driver’s carelessness or recklessness caused the death of your loved one, you could potentially pursue compensation for damages such as: